-Richard Beauchamp was born in New Zealand where he studied with, among others,
+Richard Beauchamp was born in New Zealand where he studied with, among others, Ernest Empson, who was a pupil of Godowsky.
+He performed on radio and television and appeared as soloist with the New Zealand Symphony Orchestra.

 Early in his training he became fascinated by the difficulty teachers seem to have in explaining what they mean, and by the fact that what they did was very often different from what they said.
 This led to a lifelong interest in anatomy and the mechanics of movement.
 He came to the Royal College of Music, London, in 1973 and, by accompanying other students, was able to observe many different teachers in action.
 He noted that there were many and often contradictory approaches, and that while some students seemed instinctively to know what the teacher "meant," or to do natural, healthy movements in spite of what was said, many were not so lucky and were not able to develop a reliable and fluent technique.
 Some instructions contradicted well known mechanical laws, but were held to with an almost religious faith.